 In an office environment, RSI is very common.
 Many people associate it with strenuous tasks, yet at its core, it relates to repetitive actions that seem innocuous at first, but over time can cause serious harm.

 Repetitive Strain Injury usually affects the individual’s shoulders, neck, forearms, elbows, hands and wrists, and happens gradually due to the incorrect sustained use of these body parts.

-It is generally associated with office work, where workers sit in the same position each day typing on a badly designed keyboard and make awkward movements with a mouse.
-Sitting for long periods, staring at a monitor below eye line compounds the injury.
+It is generally associated with office work, where workers sit in the same position each day typing on a badly designed keyboard and making awkward movements with a mouse.
+Sitting for long periods, staring at a monitor below the eye line compounds the injury.